AdaptiveMotorControlLab/CellSeg3D/_sources/res/guides/utils_module_guide.rst.txt

 ==================================

 This utility will let you convert labels to various different formats.

 You will have to specify the results directory for saving; afterwards you can run each action on a folder or on the currently selected layer.

 You can :

+* Crop 3D volumes :
+    Please refer to :ref:`cropping_module_guide` for a guide on using the cropping utility.

 * Convert to instance labels :
-    This will convert 0/1 semantic labels to instance label, with a unique ID for each object using the watershed method.
+    This will convert 0/1 semantic labels to instance label, with a unique ID for each object.
+    The available methods for this are :

+    * Connected components : simple method that will assign a unique ID to each connected component.
+Does not work well for touching objects (objects will often be fused), works for anisotropic volumes.
+    * Watershed : method based on topographic maps.
+Works well for touching objects and anisotropic volumes; touching objects may be fused.
+    * Voronoi-Otsu : method based on Voronoi diagrams.
+Works well for touching objects but only for isotropic volumes.
 * Convert to semantic labels :
     This will convert instance labels with unique IDs per object into 0/1 semantic labels, for example for training.